morauszkia/coding-notes/git/index.md

 You can learn more about git [on their website](https://git-scm.com/).

+You can check if you have git installed with `git --version`

+You can read the manual for git with `man git`

 ### Git vs. GitHub, GitLab, Bitbucket

 Git is a _command line tool_, that helps you keep track of the changes made in your project.
 It manages the _local repository_ on your computer.
 It stores the snapshots of the project and keeps a full history.